parthoshaon/AIUB-Robotic-Crew-ARC-2022/README.md

   <p align="center">
     AIUB Robotic Crew (ARC) is a group of undergraduate students from American International University-Bangladesh (AIUB) who are passionate about the field of robotics and its applications.
-The team was formed with the purpose to compete in the 2016 University Rover Challenge.
-This is an annual international robotics competition for college students held in the United States since its inception in 2006.
+The team was formed with the purpose to design and build the next generation of Mars rovers that will one day work alongside astronauts exploring the Red Planet.
     <br />
     <a href="https://arc.aiub.edu/"><strong>Explore the website »</strong></a>
     <br />